w3c/wai-media-guide/index.md

 ## Elements of Accessible Video and Audio Media

-The following elements make video and audio accessible to people with disabilities.
+The following elements make video and audio accessible to people with disabilities, including people who cannot hear, people who cannot see, and others.
 Some media needs all of these, and others need only a transcript.

 * **Captions** &mdash; Captions provide content to people who are Deaf and others who cannot hear the audio.
-Captions are a text version of the speech and non-speech audio information needed to understand the content.
-(Subtitles are different; they are the spoken audio translated into another language.)
+Captions are a text version of the speech and non-speech audio information needed to understand the content. _Subtitles_ are the spoken audio translated into another language.
 * **Transcripts** &mdash; Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content. _Descriptive transcripts_ also include visual information needed to understand the content.
 Descriptive transcripts are required to provide content to people who are both Deaf and blind.
 * **Audio Description** &mdash; Audio description provides content to people who are blind and others who cannot see the video adequately.
 It describes visual information needed to understand the content.
 * **Sign Language** &mdash; Sign languages use hand and arm movements, facial expressions, and body positions to convey meaning.
-For most people who are Deaf, sign language is their native language, and some do not read written language well.
+For most people who are Deaf, sign language is their native language, and some do not understand written language well.
 * **Video and Audio Content** &mdash; There are also accessibility requirements for the video or audio content itself.
 For example, in videos, avoid flashing that can cause seizures.

 ## Making Media Accessible